pearcej/cppds/_sources/Introduction/GettingStartedwithData.rst

 We stated above that C++ supports the object-oriented programming paradigm.
-In C++, as well as in any other object-oriented programming language, we define a **class** to be a description of what the data look like (the state) and what the data can do (the behavior).
+In C++, as well as in any other object-oriented programming language, we define a **class** to be a description of what the data looks like (the state) and what the data can do (the behavior).
 Classes are analogous to abstract data types because a user of a class only sees the state and behavior of a data item.
 Data items are called **objects** in the object-oriented paradigm.
 An object